z1514/JSON/README.md

   Correctness: For all kinds of cases, unit tests pass rightly.
 The methods can finish their tasks rightly.

   Efficiency: The new method is much faster than client method in millstone 1.
 Based on tests results, the new method can save 50-60% time than client method before.
+This is because the new method transform the keys during parsing.
+In the process, the method doesn't need to generate a whole json object at first and then iterate the whole object again.
+Since it just reads the xml text in one time and doesn't deal with json object one more time, the test results are reasonable.

   I tested 10 files.
 The sample.xml file in this project is from https://docs.microsoft.com/en-us/previous-versions/windows/desktop/ms762271(v=vs.85), other xml files are from wikimedia (from 20MB to 1GB).